-At a recent hotel trade show, you noticed a new property management system that seems to produce all the types of reports your current system cannot produce.
-The vendor at the show said she will set up a meeting with you in a week or two to talk more about this system.
+At a recent hotel trade show, you noticed a new property management system • Physical structure and po- sitioning of the front desk that seems to produce all the types of reports that your current system cannot • Selecting a property man- agement system (PMS) produce.
+The vendor at the show said she will set up a meeting with you in a • Using PMS applications week or two to talk more about this system.
 How would you prepare for her visit?